scribe-security/docs/docs/how-to-run-scribe/ci-integrations/github/action-verify.md

 ---
-title: Verify
+sidebar_label: "Verify"
+title: Scribe Github Action for `valint verify`
 sidebar_position: 2
 ---
-# Scribe Github Action for `valint bom`

 Scribe offers GitHub Actions for embedding evidence collecting and validated integrity of your supply chain.

 Use `valint verify` to verify evidence (attestations) and policies.